unoplatform/uno/doc/articles/howto-consume-webservices.md

 In this sample application, you will be adopting the Model-View-ViewModel (MVVM) pattern, which helps to cleanly separate business and presentation logic.
 In this task, you will be creating the base view model that will be used in the following task to create the view model for the main page.

     > [!TIP]
-> If you want to learn more about MVVM, review the document here - [The Model-View-ViewModel Pattern](https://docs.microsoft.com/xamarin/xamarin-forms/enterprise-application-patterns/mvvm).
+    > If you want to learn more about MVVM, review the [The Model-View-ViewModel Pattern documentation](https://learn.microsoft.com/xamarin/xamarin-forms/enterprise-application-patterns/mvvm).

 1. To add a base view-model class, in the **TheCatApiClient** project, right-click the **Models\ViewModels** folder, select **Add** and click **Class...**